luk-kop/verus-stake-notification/README.md

 ## Features
 * The project uses Python script and AWS services to notify the user about the new staking reward (stake) in the VRSC wallet.
 * The `Terraform` tool or `boto3` AWS SDK for Python are used to build and destroy dedicated environment in the AWS Cloud.
-* The `check_new_stake.py` script can be run at regular intervals on the machine running the VRSC wallet (with cronjob or systemd timer).
-If a new stake arrives, the script calls the **API Gateway** in AWS Cloud.
+* The `check_new_stake.py` script can be run at regular intervals on the host running the VRSC wallet (with cronjob or systemd timer).
+If a new stake arrives, the script calls the **API Gateway** in AWS Cloud (with POST method).
-* When the **API Gateway** URL is invoked, the created AWS resources will send email notification to a selected address.
+* When the **API Gateway** URL is invoked:
+  - the AWS resources will send email notification to a selected address;
+  - information about new stake are added to the **Amazon DynamoDB** tables.
 * Orphan stakes and new transactions (transferring cryptocurrency from/to wallet) are not counted.
 * The email address that will be notified about new stake is stored in `.env` file (`EMAIL_TO_NOTIFY`).
-* The new stake is also added to the **Amazon DynamoDB** table (with timestamp and stake value).
+* In **Amazon DynamoDB** stakes data is stored in two tables:
+  - `verus_stakes_txids_table` - information about each stake (stake transaction id, stake value, stake timestamp);
+  - `verus_stakes_values_table` - information about the value and number of stakes for a given period of time (year and month).
 * Access to **API Gateway** is authorized with **Amazon Cognito**.
 * Additionally, access to the **API Gateway** can also be limited to a selected ip address (VRSC wallet public ip address):
   - To limit access to specific public ip address - set `WALLET_PUBLIC_IP='your-public-ip-address'` in `.env` file;